 When the car accident was pretty bad, most likely people will get serious injuries, they may lose a family member or a beloved person who was traveling with them in the wrecked car, they may get a serious traumatic brain injury, get an amputated arm or leg, several broken bones, etc.

-All of those serious injuries among others, are valid reasons why a person develops a lot of stress and starts to show signs of the disorder.
-Because the car accident event was a clear threat to their lives that suddenly changed their way of how to live.
+All of those serious injuries, among others, are valid reasons why a person develops a lot of stress and starts to show signs of the disorder.
+The car accident event was a clear threat to their lives that suddenly changed their way of living.
 Moreover, some people may receive the news that they won’t be able to walk again.
-That news is indeed devastating for many people if not all of them.
+That news is devastating for many people if not all of them.

-Nowadays, with the advance in technology, people who get amputated limbs are able to recover the ability to walk again, by using artificial limbs that are comfortable for them and some athletes even have the chance to compete again and do what they love.
+Nowadays, with the advances in technology, people who get amputated limbs can recover the ability to walk again by using artificial limbs that are comfortable for them, and some athletes even have the chance to compete again and do what they love.

 PTSD Car Accident Symptoms

-All car accidents have their consequences, when the car accident was at a high speed there are more chances that a person could die or have a serious injury.
+All car accidents have consequences; when a car accident is at a high speed, there is a higher chance that a person could die or have a serious injury.
 Besides the physical injury and damage to the property, a victim and survivor from a traffic accident may develop emotional injuries like PTSD.

-Here is a list of symptoms that people involved in car accidents may develop and that are a clear sign of PTSD.
+Here is a list of symptoms that people involved in car accidents may develop and that are clear signs of PTSD.

 Flashbacks